ChristianDaza/Software_Development_group/README.md

 - scikit-allel==1.3.5
 - plotly==5.5.0

-Use the following command to install all the required pakages.
+Use the following command to install all the required packages.

 ```
 pip install -r requirements.txt